ViewModels: Persistence, onSaveInstanceState(), Restoring UI State and Loaders

 - In this scenario, ViewModels still retain the data when the activity is rotated or goes into the background, which is something that you can’t easily do by using purely

 - ViewModels and LiveData, used in conjunction, can replace Loaders.
 You can use Room to replace CursorLoader functionality.

 - Repository classes are created to support a scalable architecture for loading, caching and syncing data.

 - ViewModel documentation

-- Guided ViewModel practice with the Lifecycles Codelab
+- Guided ViewModel practice with the Room with a View and Lifecycles Codelab

 - Helpful samples that include ViewModel [Architecture Components] [Architecture Blueprint using Lifecycle Components]

 - The Guide to App Architecture

 The architecture components were created based on your feedback.
 If you have questions or comments about ViewModel or any of the architecture components, check out our feedback page.
 Questions about this series?
 Leave a comment!